timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_AutoCompleteBox_ItemFilter.md

 #### Property Value
 <a href="T_Avalonia_Controls_AutoCompleteFilterPredicate_1">AutoCompleteFilterPredicate</a>(<a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>)
 The custom method that uses the user-entered text to filter the items specified by the <a href="P_Avalonia_Controls_AutoCompleteBox_ItemsSource">ItemsSource</a> property.
+The default is null.

+## Remarks
-The default is null.The filter mode is automatically set to Custom if you set the ItemFilter property.
+The filter mode is automatically set to Custom if you set the ItemFilter property.

 ## See Also